-Behaves like an acoustic mass with losses.
-It represents holes in sheet material, which can form the neck of a Helmholtz resonator.
-Hole-hole interaction is neglected.
-The resistance term is an approximation.

-Usable for connecting volumes to eachother or volumes to ducts, to form Helmholtz resonators.
+A plate with several holes can be modelled using CircHoleNeck.
+It behaves like an acoustic mass with losses and can represent the neck of a Helmholtz resonator.
+Typical uses are to connect volumes to eachother or volumes to ducts, to form Helmholtz resonators.